Eddard-jpg/SpaceShips/README.md

 3. Open http://localhost/SpaceShips in your browser.

-Or you can simply play the game online [here](https://eddard-jpg.github.io/SpaceShips/).
+You can also play the game online [here](https://eddard.itch.io/spaceships).

 ## Updates